Manuel Turizo: 2016–present: "Una Lady Como Tú", success, and ADN

-He is best known for his hit single "Una Lady Como Tú" (2016), which granted him widespread popularity in Latin America; the music video for the song has, as of June 2020, received over 1.4 billion views on YouTube.
+Turizo started his musical career in 2016 with his first two self-released singles, "Baila Conmigo" and "Vámonos".
+They were followed by his best known for his hit single "Una Lady Como Tú", released on March 16, 2017, which granted him widespread popularity in Latin America; the music video for the song has, as of June 2020, received over 1.4 billion views on YouTube.
 Within a year of its release, "Una Lady Como Tú" was streamed more than 235 million times on Spotify.
-This hit was followed by "Bésame" (2017) in which he collaborated with Puerto Rican reggaeton singer Valentino.
+This hit was followed by "Bésame" (May 2017) on which he collaborated with Puerto Rican reggaeton singer Valentino.
 The success of these singles led Billboard to include Turizo in the magazine's list of "10 Latin Artists To Watch in 2018".

 In September 2018, Turizo achieved his first Billboard Hot 100-charting hit with his collaboration with Ozuna on the single "Vaina Loca".
 The song peaked at number 94 and stayed on the chart for two weeks.
 In October 2018, he collaborated with Mau y Ricky on the single "Desconocidos".
 In March 2019, his song "Sola" became first number one song on the Billboard Latin Airplay chart.
-He released his debut album, ADN on August 23, 2019, which featured collaborations with Zion & Lennox, Noriel, Ozuna, Darell, Nicky Jam, Sech, and Anuel AA.
+He released his debut album, ADN on 23 August 2019, which featured collaborations with Zion & Lennox, Noriel, Ozuna, Darell, Nicky Jam, Sech, and Anuel AA.
 ADN peaked at number eight on the Billboard Hot Latin Albums chart.
 In September 2019, Turizo was named as the first Latin "global priority artist" by the French streaming service Deezer.
-He performed a virtual concert with Billboard on March 25, 2020 while in quarantine during the COVID-19 pandemic to raise money for the non-profit organization MusiCares.
+He performed a virtual concert with Billboard on 25 March 2020, while in quarantine during the COVID-19 pandemic to raise money for the non-profit organization MusiCares.
 The concert consisted of a cappella renditions of the songs "Una Lady Como Tú" and "Déjala Que Vuelva".

+In 2025, Turizo was featured as a coach on the tenth season of La Voz Kids Spain alongside David Bisbal, Edurne, and Lola Índigo.
+His final artist, Lucas Paulano, won the season, making Turizo the winning coach.

 Artistry

-Manuel Turizo comes from a family of musical talent: his father and his brother Julián Turizo are musicians.
+Manuel Turizo comes from a family of musical talent: his father and brother Julián Turizo are musicians.
 The two brothers form a duo in which Manuel sings and Julián plays the ukulele.
 In addition to reggaeton, Turizo has also experimented with trap, R&B, and vallenato.
 His vocals have been described by Billboard as "sultry and deep" and his vocal range has been classified as baritone.
-Turizo cites Pablo Alborán and Bruno Mars as his biggest musical influences.
+Turizo cites Carlos Vives and Bruno Mars as his biggest musical influences.
 He also lists Luis Fonsi, Shakira, Sin Bandera, Justin Bieber and Chayanne as important musicians in his musical development.